 Next to my the blog posts that I write myself, I also use this website to collect useful resources and articles published on other websites.
 In order to link back to those websites I use the Page Links To plugin.
 I often use it on other websites I manage as well.

 And of course I use the Atomic Blocks plugin in order to create some awesome layouts.
+Atomic Blocks is resigning.
+Migrate now to Genesis Blocks.
+Atomic Blocks Genesis Blocks can be downloaded for free.

 Last but not least, I decided to archive some of my posts.
 Archiving seems the best solution for posts which I do not find interesting enough anymore or no longer support.
 It’s a more honest solution than deleting the posts entirely.
 There may be some previously deleted posts among them which I resurfaced for this occasion.
 This part is at the time of writing still a bit of Work in Progress.